GrandBIRDLizard/GrandBIRDLizard/README.md

 Feel free to reach out if you have any questions, Issues or just want to connect for a project or research!

 I love talking new Ideas, solving new problems.
 Helping the world compute while taking a step back is what I'm all about.

 If you see anything that peaks your inerest give a follow, star, or watch.
-It helps establishing Developers get recognisiong for their work, and your encouragement drives me to develop better solutions to everyday problems.
+It helps establishing Developers get recognition for their work, and your encouragement drives me to develop better solutions to everyday problems.

 Thanks for visiting my profile!

 ## Support